Introduction

 Annex XIV of the EU MDR outlines the requirements for the clinical evaluation of medical devices.
 The key points to consider when incorporating these requirements into your clinical evaluation process include:

-1C.
-Clinical evaluation planning:
+Clinical evaluation plan (CEP)

 Manufacturers must develop a clinical evaluation plan (CEP) that outlines the objectives, methodology, data sources, and criteria for appraisal.
 The CEP should be a living document that is regularly updated throughout the device lifecycle.